ThomasChen94/gatsby-blog/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the hello-world starter.
+    Use gatsby CLI to clone the site.

     ```sh
     # create a new Gatsby site using the hello-world starter